anand-mayank/tours-travel/README.md

 a)Every user.
 b)Should be comfortable with basics working of computer c)Must carry a login ID and Password used for authentication.
+### Login i'd
+Admin I'd- admin1,admin2
+Password- 123
+User I'd- user1,user2
+Password- 123
+[For user you can Signup and get your own login i'd & pass.]
 ## 4 Tools Used : Xampp

 # DESIGN AND ANALYSIS